HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/manage_media_assets.md

     }
     ]
     ```

-    Replace "image/webp", ["webp"], and mediaTypeGroupId with your desired MIME type, file extensions, and the media type group ID retrieved earlier.
+    Replace `"image/webp"`, `["webp"]`, and `mediaTypeGroupId` with your desired MIME type, file extensions, and the media type group ID retrieved earlier.

 4. Enable an existing or newly added file type.

     If a file type exists but is disabled, use a `PATCH` request to enable it:

     ```
     PATCH - https://<domain>/dx/api/dam/v1/mediatypes/<id>
     ```

     Payload example:

     ```json
     {
     "enabled": true
     }
     ```

     The `<id>` is the ID for the media type obtained from the `GET mediatypes` endpoint.

 5. Verify and add additional configuration.

-After enabling or adding the new file type, verify its status using a `GET` request to `mediatypes`. <!--REMOVE COMMENT AFTER FILE IS MERGED: You can also check the DAM settings UI to confirm that the file type is enabled.
-For additional configuration such as [Using DAM extensibility](../../../digital_assets/configuration/dam_extensibility/index.md), see the extensibility documentation.-->
+After enabling or adding the new file type, verify its status using a `GET` request to `mediatypes`.

 **Example:**

-To add and enable SVG or other custom formats, follow the `GET` media type group and `POST`/`PATCH` steps above.
+To add and enable SVG or other custom formats, follow the `GET` media type group and `POST` or `PATCH` steps above.
 This allows uploading file types beyond those listed in the [Supported file formats](#viewing-supported-file-formats) section.

 ### Enabling or disabling other file types